ASE-ESRS/MARTIN-server/README.md

 ###### Unit Testing

 As mentioned above, Travis CI automatically performs all unit tests on `index.js` when a commit is made to the master branch of the repo or when a pull request is opened.
 All unit tests are listed in `test.js`.
 As unit testing is not a core JavaScript concept, we use the [Mocha](https://mochajs.org/) framework to write unit tests.
 If any of the unit tests fail, the Travis CI build will fail, alerting the team that an issue needs to be fixed (and that the Pull Request that did not build should not be merged.)

+Functions (e.g. that verify latitude/longitude inputs) have been abstracted into their own 'self-containing', modular methods to reduce dependencies and simplify testing.

 ###### User Testing